-As we’re wrapping up 2021, you may be wondering what your New Year’s resolution should be.
+As we wrap up 2021, you may wonder what your New Year’s resolution should be.
 Historically, people lean towards improving their health, learning a new skill, or traveling to new places.
 But what good is posting your weight loss online or storing your vacation pictures without knowing how to do so safely?

-It seems like there’s a news story every day about people’s social media accounts getting hacked, cyber criminals acquiring stolen photos, and personal data being compromised.
+Every day, there’s a news story about people’s social media accounts getting hacked, cyber criminals acquiring stolen photos, and personal data being compromised.
 Most of the time, these situations could have been avoidable.
-This is largely fueled by the internet becoming a part of nearly every task that we do.
 Whether it’s watching Netflix on a smart TV or having a fridge with a panel for news and the weather updates (Who goes to a fridge to check the news?), there’s a direct correlation between increasing IoT ownership and rising cyber attacks.

-If this has ever happened to you or fear that it will, here are some easy goals to set for strengthening your online safety.
+If this has happened to you or you fear it will, here are some easy goals to set for strengthening your online safety.
 It’s not like there’s a rule that limits how many resolutions you can have, right?

-- Update your software when recommended (and don’t procrastinate!).
-Double points for changing all of your IoT device settings to automatically update itself wherever possible.
+- Update your software when recommended (and don’t procrastinate!)—double points for changing your IoT device settings to automatically update itself wherever possible.

 - Go through your online accounts and change your passwords to passphrases.
-Also ensure that you don’t reuse passwords.
-Generally, passwords should be at least 8 characters long with a mix of uppercase, lowercase, numbers, and special characters.
-If you’re worried about keeping track of all of your passwords, a password manager will keep everything stored for you securely and even autofill for you.
+Also, ensure that you don’t reuse passwords.
+Generally, passwords should be at least eight characters long with a mix of uppercase, lowercase, numbers, and special characters.
+If you’re worried about keeping track of your passwords, a password manager will keep everything stored securely and even autofill for you.